ButThouMust/otogirisou-english/README.md

 - Start: Only used on the title screen (advance to menus) and name entry screen (confirm entered name).
 - Select: Only used in the name entry menu.
 It brings you from the grid to the page selector, while preserving your grid position.

 You must first name the protagonist (up to 6 characters).
 His default name is Kouhei (公平) in the PlayStation remake, but he has no default name in the Super Famicom version.
+As of version 1.2, the translation patch will suggest "Kouhei" as his name upon starting a new file.
+Of course, you can still rename him if you wish.

 The basic plot is that Kouhei and his girlfriend Nami (奈美) are driving home from a date, when circumstances force them to take shelter from a rainstorm in a creepy mansion.
 It soon becomes apparent that some kind of presence inside clearly doesn't want them there.

 The gameplay, so to speak, consists of reading text and picking a choice from a list when the game presents you with a branching path.
 This continues until you reach one of several available endings.
 The game will automatically save your progress whenever you finish a screen of text or reach the credits.